pgailinas/videoqa-representation-comparison/docs/index.md

 ## Project Overview

-This project investigates self-supervised autoencoder learning for Video Question Answering (VideoQA) using the NExT-QA benchmark dataset and the Qwen2-VL-7B multimodal foundation model.
+This project investigates self-supervised autoencoder learning for Video Question Answering (VideoQA) using the NExT-QA benchmark dataset, pretrained CLIP representations, and the Qwen2-VL-7B multimodal foundation model.

-The central objective is to determine whether video representations learned through self-supervised training on unlabeled video data preserve sufficient semantic and temporal information to support downstream VideoQA tasks.
-Rather than training a new VideoQA model from scratch, the project focuses on learning compact video representations and evaluating their effectiveness using a fixed VideoQA inference model.
+The project compares three complementary approaches to VideoQA.
+The first establishes a baseline using Qwen2-VL and the original NExT-QA videos.
+The second evaluates pretrained CLIP video representations, while the third investigates whether compact video representations learned through self-supervised autoencoder training can provide comparable downstream VideoQA performance.

-The study compares baseline VideoQA performance using original video evidence with multiple autoencoder-based workflows using reconstructed video evidence.
-By holding the VideoQA model constant and varying evidence preparation and representation-learning strategies, the project evaluates how evidence generation, representation compression, and reconstruction quality affect downstream reasoning performance.
+To enable a controlled comparison, both representation-based approaches use a common set of CLIP text representations for the questions and answer choices together with the same downstream VideoQA classifier.
+This experimental design isolates the impact of the video representation while minimizing differences introduced by the inference architecture.

 Experiments are conducted using a two-stage methodology consisting of development-subset experimentation followed by full-dataset evaluation.
-The repository provides a reproducible notebook-driven research environment for investigating self-supervised representation learning, video compression, multimodal reasoning, and downstream VideoQA performance.
+The repository provides a reproducible notebook-driven research environment for investigating representation learning, multimodal reasoning, and downstream VideoQA performance.

 ## Motivation and Research Problem